 An absentee person who holds a controlling interest in an absentee corporation may, in some circumstances, be eligible for an exemption.
 The effect of the exemption is that the absentee person, who holds a controlling interest in the absentee corporation, is taken to not hold that controlling interest.
 The result is the corporation that owns the land will not be considered an absentee corporation, and therefore will be exempt from the absentee owner surcharge.

-The Treasurer's guidelines outline the basis on which exemption decisions are to be made.
-You should refer to these guidelines to determine whether you are eligible for the exemption.
-If you believe you are entitled to the exemption, you can apply for an exemption.
+The Treasurer's guidelines, published in the Government Gazette, outline the basis on which exemption decisions are made.
+Before you apply for an exemption, you should refer to the relevant guidelines to determine whether you are eligible for the exemption: